-Component Delivered Description

-Base fee Cash and The base fee represents

-superannuation remuneration for service

-on the Medibank Board.

-The base fee for the Chair

-represents the entire

-remuneration for that role.

-Committee Cash and Committee fees represent

-fees superannuation remuneration for chairing,

-or membership of, Board

-committees.
+Component Delivered Description Base fee Cash and superannuation The base fee represents remuneration for service on the Medibank Board.
+The base fee for the Chair represents the entire remuneration for that role.
+Committee fees Cash and superannuation Committee fees represent remuneration for chairing, or membership of, Board committees.